gomson/vicsydev/consing_forth.md

 ```

 ### quoting
 Lifoo treats all list literals as quoted.
 When evaluating a list literal, the parser treats items as code tokens.
-The price for convenience is not being able to evaluate items in list literals without mapping eval or building from scratch, but the approach fits like a glove with the simplicity of Forth and plays nice with Lisp.
+The price for convenience is not being able to evaluate items in list literals without mapping eval or building from scratch, but the approach fits like a glove with the simplicity of Forth and plays nice with Lisp. ```inline``` pre-compiles the preceding list down to a Lisp lambda.

 ```
 Lifoo> (1 2 3)